mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The final month

-By May, we were seven months in, and I'd already spent $46k on what was supposed to be a simple rebranding.

-Every month, it seemed like we were weeks away from wrapping up the project.
-And every month, something managed to prevent WebAgency from finishing any of the work I cared about.
+By May, we were seven months into this four-week rebranding, and I'd already spent $46k on what was supposed to be a $7k project.
+Every month, it seemed like we were weeks away from the finish line.
+And every month, something prevented WebAgency from finishing any of the work I cared about.

 I had to cut things off or this project could drag on forever, so I gave WebAgency the required 28 days' notice.